 We also have (viii) a thick left bend, which is just a scaled copy of the left bend.
 Finally, we have two resizing wire-pieces: the (ix) thickening adapter and its mirror image, the (x) thinning adapter.
 They are used to interpolate between small and large terminal triangles in the clause gadgets.

-Figure 16 shows the coordinates of the wire-piece.
+Figures 16 and 17 show the coordinates of the wire-piece and the extended wirepiece.
 The complete data for the pieces are available on the Internet.1